matthutchinson/acts_as_textcaptcha/README.md

 gem 'acts_as_textcaptcha'
 ```

-Next, for models you'd like to protect add:
+Add this to models you'd like to protect:

 ```ruby
 class Comment < ApplicationRecord